-00:15 The world's largest and most devastating environmental and industrial project is situated in the heart of the largest and most intact forest in the world, Canada's boreal forest.
-It stretches right across northern Canada, in Labrador, it's home to the largest remaining wild caribou herd in the world, the George River caribou herd, numbering approximately 400,000 animals.
-Unfortunately, when I was there I couldn't find one of them, but you have the antlers as proof.
+0:15 The world's largest and most devastating environmental and industrial project is situated in the heart of the largest and most intact forest in the world, Canada's boreal forest.
+It stretches right across Northern Canada, in Labrador, it's home to the largest remaining wild caribou herd in the world: the George River caribou herd, numbering approximately 400,000 animals.
+Unfortunately, when I was there, I couldn't find one of them, but you have the antlers as proof.

-00:42 All across the boreal, we're blessed with this incredible abundance of wetlands.
-Wetlands globally are one of the most endangered ecosystems.
+0:42 All across the boreal, we're blessed with this incredible abundance of wetlands.
+Wetlands, globally, are one of the most endangered ecosystems.
 They're absolutely critical ecosystems, they clean air, they clean water, they sequester large amounts of greenhouse gases, and they're home to a huge diversity of species.
 In the boreal, they are also the home where almost 50 percent of the 800 bird species found in North America migrate north to breed and raise their young.

-01:41 In Manitoba, this is an image from the east side of Lake Winnipeg, and this is the home of the newly designated UNESCO Cultural Heritage site.
-In Saskatchewan, as across all of the boreal, home to some of our most famous rivers, an incredible network of rivers and lakes that every school-age child learns about, the Peace, the Athabasca, the Churchill here, the Mackenzie, and these networks were the historical routes for the voyageur and the coureur des bois, the first non-Aboriginal explorers of northern Canada that, taking from the First Nations people, used canoes and paddled to explore for a trade route, a Northwest Passage for the fur trade.
+1:41 In Manitoba, this is an image from the east side of Lake Winnipeg, and this is the home of the newly designated UNESCO Cultural Heritage site.
+In Saskatchewan, as across all of the boreal, home to some of our most famous rivers, an incredible network of rivers and lakes that every school-age child learns about, the Peace, the Athabasca, the Churchill here, the Mackenzie, and these networks were the historical routes for the voyageur and the coureur de bois, the first non-aboriginal explorers of Northern Canada that, taking from the First Nations people, used canoes and paddled to explore for a trade route, a Northwest Passage for the fur trade.

-05:59 The other method of extraction is what's called the in-situ.
-And here, massive amounts of water are super-heated and pumped through the ground, through these vasts networks of pipelines, seismic lines, drill paths, compressor stations.
+6:00 The other method of extraction is what's called the in situ.
+And here, massive amounts of water are superheated and pumped through the ground, through these vasts networks of pipelines, seismic lines, drill paths, compressor stations.
 And even though this looks maybe not quite as repugnant as the mines, it's even more damaging in some ways.
 It impacts and fragments a larger part of the wilderness, where there is 90 percent reduction of key species, like woodland caribou and grizzly bears, and it consumes even more energy, more water, and produces at least as much greenhouse gas.
-So these in-situ developments are at least as ecologically damaging as the mines.
+So these in situ developments are at least as ecologically damaging as the mines.

-06:44 The oil produced from either method produces more greenhouse gas emissions than any other oil.
+6:44 The oil produced from either method produces more greenhouse gas emissions than any other oil.
 This is one of the reasons why it's called the world's dirtiest oil.
 It's also one of the reasons why it is the largest and fastest-growing single source of carbon in Canada, and it is also a reason why Canada is now number three in terms of producing carbon per person.
 The tailings ponds are the largest toxic impoundments on the planet.
-Oil sands -- or rather I should say tar sands -- "oil sands" is a P.R.-created term so that the oil companies wouldn't be trying to promote something that sounds like a sticky tar-like substance that's the world's dirtiest oil.
+Oil sands -- or rather, I should say tar sands -- oil sands is a PR-created term so that the oil companies wouldn't be trying to promote something that sounds like a sticky tar-like substance that's the world's dirtiest oil.
 So they decided to call it oil sands.
 The tar sands consume more water than any other oil process, three to five barrels of water are taken, polluted and then returned into tailings ponds, the largest toxic impoundments on the planet.

-07:43 SemCrude, just one of the licensees, in just one of their tailings ponds, dumps 250,000 tons of this toxic gunk every single day.
+7:44 SemCrude, just one of the licensees, in just one of their tailings ponds, dumps 250,000 tons of this toxic gunk every single day.
 That's creating the largest toxic impoundments in the history of the planet.
-So far, this is enough toxin to cover the face of Lake Eerie a foot deep.
+So far, this is enough toxin to cover the face of Lake Erie a foot deep.
 And the tailings ponds range in size up to 9,000 acres.
 That's two-thirds the size of the entire island of Manhattan.
 That's like from Wall Street at the southern edge of Manhattan up to maybe 120th Street.
-So this is an absolutely -- this is one of the larger tailings ponds.
+So this is one of the larger tailings ponds.
 This might be, what?
 I don't know, half the size of Manhattan.
 And you can see in the context, it's just a relatively small section of one of 10 mining complexes and another 40 to 50 on stream to be approved soon.

-09:12 In spite of that, people have to live, have to eat this food in order to survive.
-The incredibly high price of flying food into these remote Northern Aboriginal communities and the high rate of unemployment makes this an absolute necessity for survival.
-And not that many years ago, I was lent a boat by a First Nations man.
-And he said, "When you go out on the river, do not under any circumstances eat the fish.
+9:12 In spite of that, people have to live, have to eat this food in order to survive.
+The incredibly high price of flying food into these remote Northern aboriginal communities and the high rate of unemployment makes this an absolute necessity for survival.
+And not that many years ago, I was lent a boat by a First Nations man, and he said, "When you go out on the river, do not under any circumstances eat the fish.
 It's carcinogenic."
 And yet, on the front porch of that man's cabin, I saw four fish.
 He had to feed his family to survive.
 And as a parent, I just can't imagine what that does to your soul.
 And that's what we're doing.

-09:58 The boreal forest is also perhaps our best defense against global warming and climate change.
+9:58 The boreal forest is also perhaps our best defense against global warming and climate change.
 The boreal forest sequesters more carbon than any other terrestrial ecosystem.
 And this is absolutely key.
-So what we're doing is, we're taking the most concentrated greenhouse gas sink, twice as much greenhouse gases are sequestered in the boreal per acre than the tropical rainforests.
+So what we're doing is, we're taking the most concentrated greenhouse gas sink -- twice as much greenhouse gases are sequestered in the boreal per acre than the tropical rainforests.
 And what we're doing is we're destroying this carbon sink, turning it into a carbon bomb.
-And we're replacing that with the largest industrial project in the history of the world, which is producing the most high-carbon greenhouse gas emitting oil in the world.
+And we're replacing that with the largest industrial project in the history of the world, which is producing the most high-carbon greenhouse-gas emitting oil in the world.
 And we're doing this on the second largest oil reserves on the planet.

 11:32 Just 70 miles downstream is the world's largest freshwater delta, the Peace-Athabasca Delta, the only one at the juncture of all four migratory flyways.
 This is a globally significant wetland, perhaps the greatest on the planet.
 Incredible habitat for half the bird species you find in North America, migrating here.
 And also the last refuge for the largest herd of wild bison, and also, of course, critical habitat for another whole range of other species.
 But it too is being threatened by the massive amount of water being drawn from the Athabasca, which feeds these wetlands, and also the incredible toxic burden of the largest toxic unlined impoundments on the planet, which are leaching in to the food chain for all the species downstream.

-12:20 So as bad as all that is, things are going to get much worse, much, much worse.
+12:20 So as bad as all that is, things are going to get much worse -- much, much worse.
 This is the infrastructure as we see it about now.
 This is what's planned for 2015.
-And you can see here the Keystone Pipeline, which would take tar sands raw down to the Gulf Coast, punching a pipeline through the heart, the agricultural heart of North America, of the United States, and securing the contract with the dirtiest fuel in the world by consumption of the United States, and promoting a huge disincentive to a sustainable clean energy future for America.
+And you can see here the Keystone Pipeline, which would take tar sands raw down to the Gulf Coast, punching a pipeline through the agricultural heart of North America, of the United States, and securing the contract with the dirtiest fuel in the world by consumption of the United States, and promoting a huge disincentive to a sustainable clean-energy future for America.

-15:19 What we need, is we all need to act to ensure that Canada respects the massive amounts of freshwater that we hold in this country.
+15:20 What we need, is we all need to act to ensure that Canada respects the massive amounts of freshwater that we hold in this country.
 We need to ensure that these wetlands and forests that are our best and greatest and most critical defense against global warming are protected, and we are not releasing that carbon bomb into the atmosphere.
 And we need to all gather together and say no to the tar sands.
-And we can do that.
-There is a huge network all over the world fighting to stop this project.
+And we can do that. there is a huge network all over the world, fighting to stop this project.

 17:06 I hope that you will all, if you've been moved by this presentation, join with the growing international community to get Canada to step up to its responsibilities, to convince Canada to go back to being a climate change champion instead of a climate change villain, and to say no to the tar sands, and yes to a clean energy future for all.
 Thank you so much.